openwebwork/webwork2/conf/README.md

 Then set up the webwork2 Mojolicious app:

 - Copy `webwork2.mojolicious.dist.yml` to `webwork2.mojolicious.yml` if you want to modify settings in that file.
-- Copy `webwork2.nginx.dist.conf` to `webwork2.nginx.conf`.
-- Usually that files will not need to be modified.
+- Copy `webwork2.nginx.dist.conf` to `webwork2.nginx.conf` if you want to modify any settings.
+This will setup a reverse proxy for all webwork2 paths to proxy to the hypnotoad server.
+Usually this file will not need to be modified.
 You could even use the `.dist` file directly in most cases.
 - Edit your nginx server configuration file (this may be in `/etc/nginx/conf.d` or `/etc/nginx/sites-available`) and add the line `include /opt/webwork/webwork2/conf/webwork2.nginx.conf;` to the end of the `server` section in that file.
-- Execute the following from the `/opt/webwork/webwork` directory to enable the webwork2 nginx configuration:
+- Execute the following from the `/opt/webwork/webwork2` directory to enable the webwork2 nginx configuration:

 ```bash
 sudo systemctl restart nginx